tjwhitaker/algonomicon-home/src/content/articles/exoplanets/exoplanets.md

 ## Libraries and Data

-I downloaded the CSV from <https://exoplanetarchive.ipac.caltech.edu/cgi-bin/TblView/nph-tblView?app=ExoTbls&config=planets>, which contains 3972 confirmed exoplanets and 144 attributes for each.
-Since there are a lot of attributes and I want to make this article readable, I'm going to be posting omitted/shortened outputs of the dataframes and attribute descriptions.
+The exoplanet data comes from <https://exoplanetarchive.ipac.caltech.edu/cgi-bin/TblView/nph-tblView?app=ExoTbls&config=planets>, which contains 3972 confirmed exoplanets and 144 attributes.
+Since there are a lot of parameters and I want to keep this article readable, I'm going to post omitted/shortened outputs of the dataframes and attribute descriptions.
 If you want to print out all the information for a particular dataframe, wrap it in the function `showall(df)` or `show(df, allcols=true, allrows=true)`.[^3]

 Included in the file is a header detailing the column definitions.